-Anne chuckled and shared Joseph's progress with preparing his home to take Mary as his wife.
+Anne chuckled and shared Joseph's progress as he prepared his home before taking Mary as his wife.
 They had been betrothed for almost a year, the traditional period of waiting before the wedding.
-If Mary was home now, no doubt she would be eagerly packing the items she had gathered for her new life and home, keeping them ready in anticipation of the day Joseph came for her.
+If Mary was home now, no doubt she would be eagerly packing the items she had gathered for her new life, keeping them ready in anticipation of the day Joseph came for her.

 Anne was half-way through relating the improvements to his house when both women paused and glanced at the doorway, ears pricking up.
-It sounded like there was a crowd of people outside!
-The women shared a glance and a grin and hurried outside to see what all the fuss was about.
+It sounded like there was a crowd of people outside.
+The women shared a glance and hurried outside to see what all the fuss was about.

 Anne's heart did a leap when she saw who was drawing all the attention.
-It was Mary!
-Her daughter was surrounded by neighbors and friends welcoming her home.
+Mary.
+Her daughter was surrounded by neighbors and friends welcoming her home as she unhurriedly made her way down the street .
 Mary leaned towards a little boy and laughed at what he said.
 The sight of her daughter made tears prickle in the back of Anne's eyes.
 She couldn't wait a moment longer.

 “Mary!”
 Anne cried out, rushing forward.
 The crowd parted to let the mother embrace her daughter.
 Anne hugged her daughter close, the two of them swaying gently back and forth as everyone chattered around them.